codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-Inline-5612.md

 In the left hand panes, you can see different examples to demonstrate the behaviour of inline elements regarding the box model.

-For all the examples, we have repeated the same structure, a `span` between other spans and divs.
+For all the examples, we have repeated the same structure, a `span` between other `span`s and `div`s.
 In each example, we try to set properties on the `span` to see how it reacts.
 You can scroll down to see the examples along while reading the text.
-Or you can click the title and it will scroll to the correct position in the preview in the bottom left hand pane.
+Or you can click the underlined titles below and it will scroll to the correct position in the preview in the bottom left hand pane.

 ### 1. [Only a background color and a border](close_all panel=1;open_preview display-modes/inline1.html#example1 panel=1)